VCTLabs/ansible-role-redmine/README.md

 Role Name
 =========

-THIS MODULE IS IN BETA.
-YOUR FEEDBACK IS APPRECIATED.

-Install Redmine 3 on CentOS.
-Eventually, we will support other operating systems.
-Right now, only CentOS 7.
+Install Redmine on RedHat / CentOS 7, Debian Jessie, or Gentoo

 Requirements
 ------------

-This role will install the necessary components from official CentOS 7 repositories.
-Redmine will be downloaded from redmine.org and required Ruby gems from rubygems.org.
+When hiawatha or lighttpd is selected as web server, the packages needed to run it with fcgi support should be installed ahead of time.
+This role does not currently install those packages.
+Note that hiawatha is not available in official repos for RedHat or Debia.

 Role Variables
 --------------

 * redmine_version
+* redmine_topdir
+* redmine_appdir
+* sql_database_type
+* sql_database_name
+* sql_database_host
 * sql_username
 * sql_password
+* app_server_type
+* web_server_type
+* web_server_hostname
+* web_server_ip
-* sql_database_name
+* web_server_port
-* sql_database_host
+* firewall_type

 Dependencies
 ------------